Updated on

 With Track-POD delivery software, you can either pay by driver/vehicle or by the number of tasks you can add and process per month.
 When you choose to pay per number of tasks, you can add and remove as many drivers as you need without paying extra.

-When it comes to driver onboarding, instructional videos will never be as good as other drivers sharing their experiences, common challenges, and solutions identified along the way.
+When it comes to driver onboarding, instructional videos will never be as good as shared experiences from other drivers.
+Experienced drivers impart their experiences, common challenges, and solutions identified along the way.

-This is not to say that drivers don't need support from their managers or, say, video materials created for faster comprehension and learning.
+This is not to say that drivers don't need support from their managers.
+Alternatives are video materials created for faster comprehension and learning.
 On the contrary: the more support you can give, the better.

-Another question is whether or not your drivers need that support seeing how you give them easy-to-use tools and the expertise of other drivers.
+Another question is whether your drivers need that support, or not.
+This considering how you give them easy-to-use tools and the expertise of other drivers.

-Peer learning in this regard means more experienced drivers onboarding new hires, demonstrating how to use the tools and what kind of processes there are.
+Peer learning in this regard means more experienced drivers onboarding new hires.
+This includes demonstrating how to use the tools and what kind of processes there are.

 While some things are intuitive, load confirmation, order transfer, or paperless Proof of Delivery need some context and instructions.
 No one is better at giving those than other drivers who have done all of the above in the same context.

-Driver onboarding is one of those things that business owners and fleet managers need as fast as possible, as efficiently as possible.
+Driver and courier onboarding is something that business owners and fleet managers need as fast as possible.
+And, as efficiently as possible.

-Seeing how there's no need to complicate things and advanced solutions can be found and implemented even by small business operations, there's every reason to make your drivers' and managers' lives easier with easy onboarding.
+There's no need to complicate things.
+Advanced solutions can be found and implemented even by small business operations.
+You can make your drivers' and managers' lives simpler with easy onboarding.

 I hope you can use these tips to speed up driver onboarding and go full speed without losing efficiency.
 If you're curious about Track-POD's apps and solutions to driver management and dispatch, book a demo or start your free trial now.